grrrwaaa/synthhackathonSB2024/README.md

 **Hosts:** Karl Yerkes, Graham Wakefield

 We are hosting a local synthesizer design hackathon hosted by MAT, UCSB and SBCAST.
 It is part of an international project sponsored by [Synthux Academy](https://www.synthux.academy), [Electro Smith](https://www.electro-smith.com), [Cycling`74](https://cycling74.com), and [Arturia](https://www.arturia.com/?gclid=CjwKCAiAioifBhAXEiwApzCztux6GyLSWwjfZP6dyDkH2szYwakcfsUeglHFjZN-qWaX-ZYkZYHA4BoCknkQAvD_BwE) with many universities and institutions around the world taking part through January and February.

+(For more info see https://tsemah.notion.site/International-Synth-Design-Hackathon-90930f2fe12f42ae88ada91002b306fd)

 **Build an experimental synth instrument, sound art or experience involving sound**